JPMorgan says fears Brexit day upheaval if UK clearing houses cut off

 Adams, however, said there was no point in Brexit unless it gave British regulators leeway to tailor rules, while avoiding a “race to the bottom”.

-The objectives of UK regulators after Brexit may need broadening beyond “safety and soundness” to include the competitiveness of London as a global financial center, Adams said.
+The objectives of UK regulators after Brexit may need broadening beyond “safety and soundness” to include the competitiveness of London as a global financial centre, Adams said.

-“There is a debate to be had about whether competitiveness or the promotion of London as a financial center could and should be part of a Brexit regulatory landscape,” Adams said.
+“There is a debate to be had about whether competitiveness or the promotion of London as a financial centre could and should be part of a Brexit regulatory landscape,” Adams said.

-UK regulators have said there must be no return to the “light touch” era seen before the global financial crisis forced Britain to bail out undercapitalized banks.
+UK regulators have said there must be no return to the “light touch” era seen before the global financial crisis forced Britain to bail out undercapitalised banks.
+(Reporting by Huw Jones; Editing by Hugh Lawson)